Rosewood1985/ai-sports-edge/memory-bank/progress.md

 3. Test language detection and redirection in a real browser environment
 4. Test and integrate the dependency update script

+## FAQ Screen Legal & Compliance Update

+- [x] Added a new "Legal & Compliance" category to the FAQ screen with 5 FAQ items:
+  - "How is my personal data used?"
+  - "Can I request deletion of my data?"
+  - "What are the terms for using AI Sports Edge?"
+  - "How do I report terms violations?"
+  - "What is your refund policy?"
+- [x] Implemented interactive links to legal documents in FAQ answers
+- [x] Created a `renderAnswerWithLinks` function that converts references to "Privacy Policy" and "Terms of Service" into clickable links
+- [x] Fixed TypeScript type issues and updated import paths
+- [x] Created comprehensive documentation in memory-bank/faq-screen-update.md

+PROGRESS UPDATE: Successfully added a new "Legal & Compliance" category to the FAQ screen with 5 FAQ items related to Privacy Policy and Terms of Service.
+Implemented interactive links in the FAQ answers that navigate to the LegalScreen with the appropriate parameter.
+Fixed TypeScript type issues and updated import paths to use the correct context providers.
+This update improves the accessibility of legal information for users after they complete the onboarding process, ensuring they can easily find information about data privacy and terms of service.

 ## Pre-Launch and Post-Launch Tasks

 ### 2025-05-18: Pre-Launch Tasks Planning